10 Money Saving Tips (that actually work)

 - A new roof on their house.

-But negotiating can be a massive money saver.
+But the big ticket hack can be a huge money saver.

 For example: